LucaMalavolta/PyORBIT/docs/index.md

 [![PyPI version fury.io](https://badge.fury.io/py/pyorbit-package.svg)](https://pypi.python.org/pypi/pyprbot-package/)

 ``PyORBIT`` is a robust, versatile framework for the characterization of planetary systems.
-With ``PyORBIT`` you can model light curves, radial velocities, activity indexes and transit time variations.
+With ``PyORBIT`` you can model light curves, radial velocities, activity indexes, and transit time variations.
 In addition to the exoplanet signature, you can add to your model instrumental systematics and stellar activity, including Gaussian processes regression with a variety of kernels.
-Both Markov Chain Monte-Carlo samplers or Nested Sampling algortihms are supported.
+Both Markov Chain Monte-Carlo samplers or Nested Sampling algorithms are supported.
 Different parametrization can be used for orbital parameters, and orbits can be computed using dynamical integration or just non-interacting Keplerians.
 For every parameter in the model, it is possible to set a prior, explore it in linear or logarithmic space, or keep it fixed if necessary.
 Thanks to abstraction, it is virtually possible to implement any physical model you can think of.